-The debtor shall continue to be entitled to exercise their right of action in pending court proceedings or in other corresponding proceedings where it is a party, unless the insolvency practitioner decides to undertake to exercise the debtor’s right of action.
+The debtor may continue to exercise their right of action in pending court proceedings or in other corresponding proceedings where it is a party, unless the insolvency practitioner decides to undertake to exercise the debtor’s right of action.
 The same provision applies to court proceedings or other proceedings that will become pending after the commencement of the restructuring proceedings.

-Commencement of debt adjustment shall not affect pending court proceedings, or the debtor's right of action in the proceedings.
+Commencement of debt adjustment has no effect on pending court proceedings, or the debtor's right of action in the proceedings.

-The creditor can apply for a declaration of bankruptcy.
+The creditor may apply for a declaration of bankruptcy.

 The most important decision-making body is the creditors’ meeting, but other decision-making procedures may also be applied.
-The creditors may also establish a creditors’ committee to act as in negotiations and liaisons body between the estate administrator and the creditors.
-The voting strengths of the creditors shall be determined on the basis of their current claim in the bankruptcy.
-The decision of the creditors’ meeting shall be constituted by the opinion that has the support of those creditors whose total voting strength is more than one half of all the creditors participating in the vote.
-In alternative decision-making procedures, votes shall be counted on the basis of the voting strengths of the creditors expressing a position.
+The creditors may also establish a creditors’ committee to act as a negotiations and liaisons body between the estate administrator and the creditors.
+The voting strengths of the creditors are determined on the basis of their current claim in the bankruptcy.
+The decision of the creditors’ meeting is constituted by the opinion that has the support of those creditors whose total voting strength is more than one half of all the creditors participating in the vote.
+In alternative decision-making procedures, votes are counted on the basis of the voting strengths of the creditors expressing a position.

 The creditor may apply for restructuring proceedings.

 A committee of creditors may be appointed as the joint representative of the creditors.
-The committee shall represent all groups of creditors, and its duties are to assist the insolvency practitioner in the performance of their duties and to monitor the activities of the insolvency practitioner on the behalf of the creditors.
-The committee shall make its decisions by simple majority.
+The committee represents all groups of creditors, and its duties are to assist the insolvency practitioner in the performance of their duties and to monitor the activities of the insolvency practitioner on behalf of the creditors.
+The committee makes its decisions by simple majority.

 The creditor may not apply for debt adjustment of a private individual.
-However, as a rule, before petitioning for debt adjustment, the debtor shall determine whether there is a possibility to negotiate a settlement with the creditors.
-In accordance with the established crediting and debt collection practices, the creditor shall cooperate in order to reach a settlement.
+However, as a rule, before petitioning for debt adjustment, the debtor must determine whether there is a possibility to negotiate a settlement with the creditors.
+In accordance with the established crediting and debt collection practices, the creditor must cooperate in order to reach a settlement.

-The creditors shall be provided with the opportunity to submit a statement on the debt adjustment petition and on the draft payment schedule.
-Where required, the creditors shall provide details of their claim in writing.
-An approved payment schedule may be amended on the request of the creditor, or it may be ordered to lapse under certain grounds.
+The creditors must be provided with the opportunity to submit a statement on the debt adjustment petition and on the draft payment schedule.
+Where required, the creditors must provide details of their claim in writing.
+An approved payment schedule may be amended on the request of the creditor, or it may be ordered to lapse on certain grounds.

 Restructuring and debt adjustment

-A claim in bankruptcy means a debt owed by the debtor and based on a legal basis that has arisen before the beginning of bankruptcy.
+A claim in bankruptcy means a debt owed by the debtor and based on a legal basis that has arisen before bankruptcy begins.
 Additionally, claims secured by collateral and claims whose basis or amount is conditional, disputed or otherwise unclear all count as claims in the bankruptcy.
-In a continuous debt relationship, the part of the debt from the period before the beginning of bankruptcy shall be deemed a claim in the bankruptcy.
+In a continuous debt relationship, the part of the debt from the period before the beginning of bankruptcy is deemed a claim in the bankruptcy.

-Debts outside the debt adjustment shall be repaid as they become due.
+Debts outside the debt adjustment are repaid as they become due.

-The estate administrator shall verify the legitimacy of the lodged claims and their possible ranking order of precedence.
-The claims conferring a right to disbursement shall be indicated in the draft disbursement list.
-The estate administrator, a creditor or the debtor may dispute a claim in the draft disbursement list.
-The dispute against the claim must be detailed and accompanied with reasons for the dispute.
-Where the claim of a creditor has been disputed, the estate administrator shall reserve the creditor an opportunity to be heard on the dispute and to present evidence in support of their claim.
-A claim that has not been disputed on time shall be considered accepted.
+The estate administrator must verify the legitimacy of the lodged claims and their possible ranking order of precedence.
+The claims conferring a right to disbursement must be indicated in the draft disbursement list.
+The estate administrator, a creditor or the debtor may dispute a claim in the draft disbursement list, providing details and grounds.
+Where the claim of a creditor has been disputed, the estate administrator must reserve the creditor an opportunity to be heard on the dispute and to present evidence in support of their claim.
+A claim that has not been disputed on time must be considered accepted.

-After this, the estate administrator shall draw up a disbursement list by taking account of the disputes and statements and to submit the list for certification by the court.
-The court shall hear the disputes and other disagreements.
-If a dispute cannot be resolved in the hearing, it is to be resolved separately in a civil procedure.
-Finally, the court shall certify the disbursement list.
+After this, the estate administrator must draw up a disbursement list, taking account of the disputes and statements, and submit the list for certification by the court.
+The court decides the disputes and other disagreements either immediately or in a civil procedure and finally certifies the disbursement list.

-The debtor shall append a statement on the creditors, the debts and their collateral to its application for the commencement of restructuring proceedings.
-When the court issues the order on the commencement of restructuring proceedings, it shall set a date by which the creditors must declare their claims in writing to the administrator if these claims differ from those reported by the debtor.
+The debtor must append a statement on the creditors, the debts and their collateral to its application for the commencement of restructuring proceedings.
+When the court issues the order on the commencement of restructuring proceedings, it sets a date by which the creditors must declare their claims in writing to the administrator if these claims differ from those reported by the debtor.

-As a rule, debt during restructuring that has not been declared by the debtor or by the creditor, and which has otherwise not come to the attention of the insolvency practitioner before the approval of the restructuring programme, shall lapse on the approval of the restructuring programme.
+As a rule, debt during restructuring that has not been declared by the debtor or by the creditor, and which has otherwise not come to the attention of the insolvency practitioner before the approval of the restructuring programme, lapses on the approval of the restructuring programme.

-When issuing the order on the commencement of debt adjustment, the court shall send copies of the court order, the petition and the debtor’s draft payment schedule to the creditors.
-The court shall also set a deadline for the creditors’ written notifications on the amount of the adjustable debts, if different from those declared by the debtor, as well as a deadline for the written statements of the creditors on the petition and draft payment schedule of the debtor and for the possible objections to the debts included in the draft.
+When petitioning for debt adjustment, the debtor must provide an account of their creditors and debts.
+When issuing the order on the commencement of debt adjustment, the court must send copies of the court order, the petition and the debtor’s draft payment schedule to the creditors.
+The court must also set a deadline for the creditors’ written notifications on the amount of the adjustable debts, if different from those declared by the debtor, as well as a deadline for the written statements of the creditors on the petition and draft payment schedule of the debtor and for any objections to the debts included in the draft.

-The objections shall be dealt with in connection with the debt adjustment procedure and decided in the payment schedule if this is possible without causing a substantial delay in the debt adjustment.
-Otherwise, the court shall direct the matter to be resolved in a separate action or other proceedings.
+The court will deal with the objections in connection with the debt adjustment procedure and will settle them in the payment schedule if this is possible without causing a substantial delay in the debt adjustment.
+Otherwise, the court directs the matter to be resolved in a separate action or other proceedings.
 After this, the payment schedule may be confirmed, provided that debt adjustment is granted to the debtor.